array

 Returns a new array with the values alongside their indices.

-The returned array consists of (index, value)
+The returned array consists of (index, value) pairs in the form of

 length-2 arrays.
 These can be destructured with